danceyoung/goslayer/README.md

 ### Demo on macOS

 * Download `goslayer-macos` execute file.
-* Open a terminal, cd a directory where you will creating your project.
+* Open a terminal, cd a directory where you will creating your project: `./xxx/xxx/goslayer-macos`
-  * `./xxx/xxx/goslayer-macos //the download path of goslayer-macos`
 * Enter your project name (here is `goapp`) and then choose a web framework(gin or http handler, default is gin)
-* cd `goapp`
-  * `./go mod init goapp //use go modules`
-  * `./go run ./cmd/myapp //run you app`
+* cd `goapp`: `./go mod init goapp //use go modules;./go run ./cmd/myapp //run you app`
-* In anther terminal, run `curl --location --request GET 'http://127.0.0.1:8080/goslayer/events'` , response data will output.
+* Open anther terminal, run `curl --location --request GET 'http://127.0.0.1:8080/goslayer/events'` , response data will output.

 ### Creation process and your project structure might look like this: